Published on: 16 March 2013 | Last updated: 16 June 2017

 Peschiera del Garda is lovely little place but probably it’s chief attraction is the Gardaland theme park.
 Borghetto on the route is a great place to make a stop, as is its larger neighbour Valeggio.

 Mantova is one of those places that is easy to bypass, but it would be a shame to do so.
-In particular there’s Andrea Mantegna’s Camera degli Sposi - which, because it was a fresco is one of the few gems that wasn’t brought by the agent of the British king Charles II when Mantova's ruling family fell on hard times .
+In particular there’s Andrea Mantegna’s Camera degli Sposi - which, because it was a fresco is one of the few gems that wasn’t bought by the agent of the British king Charles II when Mantova's ruling family fell on hard times .

 Options and connections